 The six-episode podcast hosted by your friend in Detroit, Jason Carr of "Live in the D," explores the nooks and crannies of America’s most denigrated, celebrated, forgotten, important, decimated, resurgent city.

-The third episode in the series is titled "Tourist in Detroit."
+The second episode of the series is titled "American Car."

 All six episodes are available for a binge-able listening experience now on FriendinDetroit.com, or wherever you download podcasts.

 Hosted by Jason Carr, digital reporter and anchor of Local 4's "Live in the D," the new podcast series “You Have a Friend in Detroit” tells the stories that are unique to Detroit, the stalwart city that captures the whole world’s imagination.
 Carr is the friend, the insider who takes listeners through the truths and myths of the Motor City.